Regular colored graphs of positive degree: Exact enumeration

 \begin{proof} The first expansion follows immediately from Proposition~\ref{prop:melonic} using Lagrange inversion formula.
-The singular expansion is \emph{e.g.} a direct instance of the standard theory of singularity analysis of simple trees generating functions \cite{flajoletsedgewick}[Chap.
-VII.4]. \end{proof}
+The singular expansion is a direct instance of the standard theory of singularity analysis of simple trees generating functions \cite{flajoletsedgewick}[Chap.
+VII.4].